 The Navigation application requires a map database to run.
-It is stored on an SD card that is connected to the infotainment system.
+It is stored on an SD card, located in the center console, that is connected to the infotainment system.
 If the map database is not available, a missing SD card error message will be displayed.